eficode-academy/rf-advanced-web-katas/exercises/readme.md

 </details>

-Exarcises have no validation scripts, instead they offer explanations to support your search for suitable solutions.
+Exercises have no validation scripts, instead they offer explanations to support your search for suitable solutions.

 - All exercise steps are in bullet points.
 Each bullet point is an individual small task summary.
 Between the bullet points there are longer descriptive paragraphs.
  **To complete the exercise, it's ok to skip those paragraphs.**